bobye/Decision_Tree_PDeque/README.md

-## Depth-wise Induction of Decision Tree with Presorted Deque
+## Leaf-wise Induction of Decision Tree with Presorted Deque

-This is the proof-of-concept demo code for reproducing experiments in the arXiv note "A Faster Drop-in Implementation for Depth-wise Exact Greedy Induction of Decision Tree Using Pre-sorted Deque" (https://arxiv.org/abs/1712.06989).
+This is the proof-of-concept demo code for reproducing experiments in the arXiv note "A Faster Drop-in Implementation for Leaf-wise Exact Greedy Induction of Decision Tree Using Pre-sorted Deque" (https://arxiv.org/abs/1712.06989).

 ### Prepare sample data